brinza888/AdvancedChat/README.md

 # AdvancedChat
-##### AdvancedChat is Unturned plugin for Rocket.This plugin is similar to the ChatControl plugin, but AdvancedChat is modified version of ChatControl, I did not want to steal the Chatcontrol plugin idea, I just modified it!
+##### AdvancedChat is Unturned plugin for Rocket.This plugin is similar to the ChatControl plugin, but AdvancedChat is modified version of ChatControl, I did not want to steal the ChatControl plugin idea, I just modified it!
 ---
 ## Commands
 - ### Mute command